Engineering complete delocalization of single particle states in a class of one dimensional aperiodic lattices: a quantum dynamical study: The tight binding model and the basics

 From the first of the set of Eqs.~\eqref{commu} it is clear that with an appropriate choice of hopping amplitude $\lambda = \sqrt{S^2-L^2}$ for `dimer-stub' Fibonacci sequence, $\Gamma_1=0$, and as a consequence, the commutator bracket becomes {\it zero} independent of the energy $E$ of the propagating particle.

 We just obtained the most important result for the dimer-stub lattice.
 This implies that, the clusters $\beta\gamma$ and the isolated $\alpha$ sites, no matter in which sequence (quasiperiodic or random) they were originally arranged can now be {\it re-arranged} at will.
 All such {\it new} arrangements will have an identical energy spectrum.
 So, the spectrum will be indistinguishable, for example, from the convolution of the spectra offered by an infinitely long {\it periodic} sequences of the $\beta\gamma$ dimers and an infinitely long periodic sequence of the $\alpha$ sites.
 Since both these cases separately represent chains with perfect translational order, the convolved spectrum must be of an absolutely continuous character with {\it all} the eigenstates extended.
-The end-to-end transmission coefficient for a finite, but long enough chain should be unity.
-Usually, a Fibonacci lattice offers an insulating behavior with very low transmission coefficient with a fractal character of the eigenstates.
+The end-to-end transmission coefficient for a finite, but long enough chain should be high, and close to unity (the scattering at the `lead-system' joining points however, prevents the transmission coefficient from reaching the exact value of unity).
+Usually, a Fibonacci lattice offers an insulating behavior with a very low transmission coefficient with a fractal character of the eigenstates.
 The {\it resonance} induced by a selective choice of the numerical values of the hopping amplitudes, as given in Eqs.~\eqref{commu}, should make the system metallic throughout the allowed ranges of energy eigenvalues.

+Here, a comment regarding the long time dynamics is in order.
+For the dimer-stub model, the basic idea is that, at resonance, every individual cluster “$\beta\gamma$” or “$\alpha$”, can in principle, be arranged to form an infinitely long ‘periodic’ chain of their own.
+These systems, as individual chains are of course metallic in character, owing to their long range perfect translational order.
+Therefore the long time dynamics for each such periodic chain should be ballistic in nature.
+However, beyond the resonance condition of course, no such simplified remark can be made.

 In a similar line of arguments, we can appreciate that, for the diamond-stub Fibonacci array, reduced to a linear Fibonacci lattice of the kind of Fig.~\ref{fig}(c), a selection of magnetic flux $\Phi = \frac{1}{4}\Phi_0$ makes the commutator vanish, independent of energy $E$ again.
 As before, a swapping of the positions of the transfer matrices $\mathcal{M}_{\alpha}$ and $\mathcal{M}_{\beta\gamma}$ is at our disposal.
 This implies we can again build up two infinitely long chains, one comprising the $\beta\gamma$ doublet, and the other one built out of the $\alpha$ sites alone.
 Each of these should give rise to a continuous energy spectrum populated by extended eigenfunctions only.
 Interestingly, this may be taken as an example of an insulator-to-metal transition driven by an external magnetic field only.